 A jigsaw is a good introductory power saw to own.
 Being small and handheld, makes it a bit less intimidating than the bigger power saws.
 The jig saw can cut straight lines (when pushed up against a guide like a long level or board.)
 But, it really excels at cutting curves, profiles and circle cuts.

-Below is a picture of my jig saw and its parts.
+Below is a picture of my jig saw (a Porter Cable orbital jigsaw that I highly recommend) and its parts.
 Not every jig saw will look the same or have the same features, but this gives you a good idea.

 I have used a jig saw to cut curved handles into a crate, cut profiles in panels to fit around an outlet or the baseboards and a few other craft type projects.
 Jig saws are modestly priced starting at $25 up to over $150.
 When buying a jig saw, look for strong and solid construction.
 One of the features that I really like on a jigsaw is an LED light that automatically comes on when the trigger is depressed.
 My first jig saw was a cheap model.
 I regretted that purchase because it really did a poor job when cutting through anything thick or hard.
 Learn from my mistake and invest in at least a middle of the road model and save yourself the need to buy a new one when the cheap one doesn’t cut very well.